strgtscntst/Simple_Calculator/readme.txt

     -thought: if I do this, have the operators apply a space (i.e.: " ADD ") to either side of the text.
 This can be used to convert the string to an array, split along " ".

 My first instinct is, instead, to assign button press values to A and B and operate on them there.

+Check to see if I can just put a listener on all buttons and then check one of the object values to get the number for use in calculations.
+This would make things a hell of a lot simpler.

+node.textContent = the info on the button.

+Make sure to set all operators to " + ", with the space on either side

+TODO: Ensure "nubmer =" inputs return only the number